-Apple TV ($85-100)
+Apple TV ($150-200)

 But what makes it great for our purposes is Airplay.
 The proprietary system is a brilliantly simple way to send video, audio, and pretty much any other content wirelessly from your iOS device to any display with an HDMI input.
 And that’s really just the start.
-Savvy users can find all kinds of interesting ways to use the box as a media hub.
+Savvy users can find all kinds of interesting ways to use the box as a media or smart home hub.
 Even if an iPhone is your only piece of Cupertino currency, the Apple TV makes a lot of sense as the mirroring device of choice.

-Read our full Apple TV review.
+Read our Apple TV hands-on review

 Roku’s iOS app also has the ability to stream from iOS devices with an Airplay-esque protocol simply called ‘Play’.
 However, Play is reportedly less efficient than Airplay itself.
 And most troubling, it won’t stream music and video content purchased directly from iTunes – hence the phrase ‘walled garden’ above.

-Read our full Roku 2 XS review.
+Read our full Roku 4 review here.

 Naturally, it didn’t take long before the Fire TV added native mirroring for Android devices via Miracast, though at first users had to have their device tethered to the same Amazon account as their box.
 But thanks to an update any user with a compatible device can get in on the fun.
 Enabled devices include Android devices running 4.2 Jelly Bean or greater, Amazon’s Fire HDX tablet, and the Fire Phone.

-Read our full Amazon Fire TV review.
+Read our full second-gen Fire TV review

 Chromecast ($35 or less)

-As of now, a select number of Android devices offer mirroring with Chromecast, which are listed on Google’s Chromecast help page For most devices, the feature requires an update to version 1.7 of the Chromecast app and a minimum of Android OS version 4.4.2.
+However, full, unabashed Chromecast mirroring officially went live on July 9, 2014, offering near latency-free mirroring of anything on an Android smartphone, including games, photos, video, and more.
+The options combine to make for a host of very cool applications.
+As of now, a select number of Android devices offer mirroring with Chromecast, which are listed on Google’s Chromecast help page For most devices, the feature requires an update to the latest version of the Chromecast app and a minimum of Android OS version 4.4.2 or later.
 As a bonus, Chromecast can also mirror anything from a Mac or PC’s Chrome browser, but performance is shaky at best.

 Finally, the addition of AllCast to the iTunes store now allows iPad and iPhone users to magically transmit media to the Chromecast, as well as to share media from cloud services like Dropbox and Google Drive.